 Contact tracing is a tool used to connect with the people a positive-tested person has been in close contact with and informing those individuals they may have been exposed to COVID-19 and advise them get tested or take other precautionary measures.
 See the FAQ: COVID19 Fact Sheet on Contact Tracing

-The State of California now mandates the use of face coverings in most settings outside the home.
+The State of California mandates the use of face coverings in most indoor settings, with some medical exemptions.
 Please see the guidelines here.
+If you are an indoor business, please see the flyer you can post at your establishment.
+Face Covering business flyer

 To Report a Complaint about a Noncompliant Business